-Honor a colleague by submitting a nomination for one of the following major APS awards.
-Review the guidelines and general instructions and submit your nomination by December 1.
+Honor a colleague by submitting a nomination for one of the following APS awards.
+Review guidelines and the general instructions prior to submitting your award nomination.

 Fellows are not eligible to be nominated for excellence awards except when the new nominations are for accomplishments different from that on which the Fellow nomination was based, and the new accomplishment has occurred after recognition as a Fellow.
 A period of 5 years should elapse between recognition as a Fellow and nomination for an award of excellence.
 The nomination of a Fellow for an award of excellence must specify how the contributions in the current nomination differ from those on which the original Fellow award was based.

-- All nominations for named awards are considered for 3 years with the exception of the Lee M. Hutchins and Hewitt Awards which stand for only 1 year.
-If a nomination is not successful in the first year, the nominator is encouraged to update and resend a complete nomination package.
+- If a nomination is not successful in the first year, the nominator is encouraged to update the letter and resubmit a complete nomination package.

-- Beginning in 2020, the Noel T. Keen award is presented every other year (next year awarded: 2022).
+- Noel T. Keen award is presented every other year (next year awarded: 2024).

 - The Awards and Honors Committee may decide not to make a named award in years without suitable nominations.